 Having all this extra free time will mean that you can spend more quality time with your family, working or studying.
 You would be surprised at how many minutes and hours we spend per year just waiting for programs to install and update!

-You will be able to try out any of the software on the cloud without have to download, install or uninstall anything.
+You will be able to try out any of the software on the cloud without having to download, install or uninstall anything.
 If you’re uncertain, visit a data centre and see the facilities for yourself – in addition, staff can help with any queries or questions which you may have.
-Sometimes it is better talking to the experts for some impartial and knowledgeable advice if you are in doubt.
+Sometimes it is better to talk to the experts for some impartial and knowledgeable advice if you are in doubt.

 Slashing costs: As there are no costly overheads or physical software to spend money on then you can afford to spend your money on other more important projects.